andrewkroh/terraform-module-fleet/fleet-terraform-generator/docs/fleet-terraform-generator_generate_batch.md

 ### Options

 ```
+      --continue-on-error   Continue on errors related to reading package specifications.
   -h, --help                help for batch
 ```

 ### Options inherited from parent commands